jpita/api-test-and-bot-in-go/README.md

 * book a taxi by name or city or location
 * get available taxis by location or city
 * error handling: most of the cases I'm just assuming the type of variable returned or that everything goes well, I should protect the code for when something goes wrong
-* if the API returns only one taxi on the `/taxis` and `taxis/[CITY]` endpoints, we can have issues, I'm still trying to found a solution